 Finding Your Purpose Forum

-Completed in 2019, this daylong event consisting of speakers, workshops and small groups enabled students to try on a variety of spiritual practices to use in support of their vocational reflection.
-Additional mini-forums will be scheduled for the 2021-2022 academic year.
+We held our first Finding Your Purpose Forum in 2019.
+This daylong event consisted of speakers, workshops and small groups enabled students to try on a variety of spiritual practices to use in support of their vocational reflection.

 Interested in learning more or volunteering?
 Contact The Rev. Mary Cat Young.